../

 The minimum you'll need to download and build is darknet.
 Darknet is the framework, which also includes the YOLO configuration files.
 This software will let you both train new neural networks, and run inference using images & video frames.

-"Darknet" can refer to the overall framework, the CLI tool, or the C library (libdarknet.so in linux or darknet.dll in Windows).
-The C library allows people to easily incorporate support for neural networks into their own applications.
+"Darknet" can refer to the overall framework, the CLI tool, or the C and C++ library (libdarknet.so in linux or darknet.dll in Windows).
+The C and C++ library allows people to easily incorporate support for neural networks into their own applications, including other language bindings such as Python.

 OpenCV

 Older versions of Darknet didn't require OpenCV.
-As of 2023, the newer versions of Darknet require OpenCV.
+As of 2023, the newer versions of Darknet (starting with Darknet V2 "Oak") require OpenCV.

 CUDA